ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/set-indexes-priority-operation.dotnet.markdown

-﻿# Operations : How to change index priority?
+﻿# Operations : How to Change Index Priorities

-**SetIndexesPriorityOperation**  allows you to change index priority for a given index or indexes.
+**SetIndexesPriorityOperation**  allows you to change an index priority for a given index or indexes.

 ## Syntax